 When she arrived on one of our campuses we couldn’t take a Magic Eraser and make her troubles disappear, but we did immediately meet her needs in every way possible, beginning with food.

-Instead of wondering whether her mom was going to be home for dinner or not, Whitney now had house parents serving up plates of piping hot chicken and veggies and children and teens in her home to enjoy an ice cream cone with on a blazing summer day.
+Instead of wondering whether her mom was going to be home for dinner or not, Whitney now had house parents serving up plates of piping hot chicken and teens in her home to enjoy an ice cream cone with on a blazing summer day.

 A funny thing happens when we meet the basic needs of a child – their perspectives quickly change.